RB Player - News / FAQ

 • Microsoft also has details.

-After setup and registration, you should not need to run the game as a Vista Administrator.
+After setup and registration, you should not need to run the game as an Administrator.

 Install / Hardware / Internet Issues